Reflections on the Symbol: A Quasi-Transcendental Assumption that “Gives Rise to Thought”

 On a priori and a posteriori synthetic judgment as well as the hypothetical and categorical:

 It is not difficult to agree with the Wiener Kreis that an a priori synthesis is metaphysical in the Rationalist sense because it would mean that, prior to the experience of the set of phenomena, one would be capable of establishing something that they have in common (e.g., a Platonic idea).
-However, synthesis as a priori o has nothing to do with Rationalism.
+However, a priori synthesis has nothing to do with Rationalism.
 The fact that we must add something to the phenomena that is not in the phenomena in order to understand them is purely descriptive without making an ontological claim either about the phenomena (the thing-in-itself) or concepts (what must be added to the phenomena) necessary for understanding.

 Our capacity for a priori synthetic judgment is most dramatically illustrated by the Copernican model of the solar system.
 There is nothing in our experience of the phenomena that even hints at, much less justifies, our judgment that the sun is standing still and the earth is rotating at some 1,000 miles/hour.
 Something entirely absent in the phenomena must be added to the phenomena if we are to “properly” understand.
 This is a “most dramatic” illustration of a priori synthetic judgment because it requires denial of the phenomena.